CraigStuntz/CraigStuntz.github.io/drafts/2024-08-30-how-to-keep-a-secret.markdown

 Finally, this is less of a “Cheat Sheet” than a "Secret Management Longread," but the OWASP Foundation has a [Secrets Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Secrets_Management_Cheat_Sheet.html).

+## Have Fewer Secrets!

+> "The man who can keep a secret may be wise, but he is not half as wise as the
+> man with no secrets to keep."
+> -E. W. Howe[^Howe]

+As we have seen, secrets are complicated, and _keeping_ a secret is hard work.
+Whenever we can eliminate a secret, we nearly always improve the security of our software.
+So why don't we do this by default?
+It can seem difficult, because "now I have to go learn about managed identity."
+Let's just acknowledge that this is true: Eliminating secrets is not free.
+But it's almost certainly cheaper than cleaning up after a secret is compromised.

 [^passwordPhishing]: See, for example, [this study from BitWarden](https://docs.google.com/presentation/d/1KaJtB4SBaZjeUiXrWzuioGKQgUWGm1oWPnWvb0FF6iw/edit#slide=id.g11b2737de95_0_325)

+[^Howe]: Howe, E.W., _Country Town Sayings,_ 1911